 As previously announced and discussed in this Form 10-K, we acquired substantially all of the assets and certain liabilities of Privileged Access on August 14, 2008 in the PA Transaction.
 We are in the process of integrating the operations of Privileged Access with those of the Company and incorporating the internal controls and procedures of Privileged Access into our internal control over financial reporting.
 We do not expect this acquisition to materially affect our internal control over financial reporting.
 The Company will report on its assessment of the combined operations within the one-year time period provided by the Sarbanes-Oxley Act of 2002 and the applicable SEC rules and regulations concerning business combinations.
-As a result, management excluded certain internal controls, primarily related to assets and property operating revenues of Privileged Access operations from its assessment of the effectiveness of our internal control over financial reporting as of December 31, 2008.
-Privileged Access operations included in the 2008 consolidated financial statements of the Company constituted approximately \$40 million of assets as of December 31, 2008 and approximately \$38 million property operating revenues for the year then ended.
+As a result, management excluded certain internal controls, primarily related to assets and property operating revenues of Privileged Access operations included in the 2008 consolidated financial statements of the Company constituted approximately \$40 million of assets as of December 31, 2008 and approximately \$38 million property operating revenues for the year then ended.